ZaidDevv/Trendency/README.md

 ## Contributing

-We welcome contributions from the community to make Trendency even better.
+I welcome contributions from the community to make Trendency even better.
 If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License